Ischemic cholangiopathy is damage to one or more bile ducts caused by inadequate blood flow.

 The diagnosis is based on the symptoms and abnormal blood test results, especially in people who have conditions that make ischemic cholangiopathy more likely (such as liver transplant recipients).

-In addition to detecting narrowing of the bile ducts, ERCP can be used in treatment.
+In addition to detecting narrowing of the bile ducts, ERCP can be used to treat strictures.
 A wire with a deflated balloon at its end is introduced through the endoscope.
-Doctors inflate the balloon to widen (dilate) the narrowing.
+Doctors inflate the balloon to widen (dilate) narrowed areas.
 A mesh tube (stent) is then inserted to keep the duct open.

 If people have had a liver transplant, the drugs they take to prevent rejection may need to be changed, or they may require another transplant.

 Last full review/revision December 2013 by Nicholas T. Orfanidis, MD